HitasiPatel/AvOps-complete/core-infrastructure/.pipelines/README.md

 ## Steps to run the pipeline

 1. The pipeline has a manual trigger.
-2. After all the prerequisites are set up, in the AzDo project go to pipelines and select "avops-dataops-foundation-iac-cd"
+2. After all the prerequisites are set up, in the AzDo project go to pipelines and select `avops-dataops-foundation-iac-cd`
-3. Click on "Run Pipeline" and select the branch you wish to deploy from and the environment you wish to set up.
+3. Click on `Run Pipeline` and select the branch you wish to deploy from and the environment you wish to set up.

 ![infra-cd](./images/infra-cd.png)

-4. Click on "Run" and your pipeline will be triggered.
+4. Click on `Run` and your pipeline will be triggered.